dotpreston/dotpreston/site/content/about.md

   Front End Development
   Back End Development
   Mario Kart SNES
-experience:
-  - what: Base Systems home page
-    when: /img/base-home.jpg
-    were: /img/base-home.jpg
 ---
 A programmer at heart since discovering Sinclair Basic on my ZX Spectrum back in the 80s.
 Although I never dreamt that this could lead to a career in web development.